Fenris42/Fenris42.github.io/Game_Modding.md

 ### Features:
 - Mines in a 3x3 block pattern.
-- Ore blocks on tunnel walls are opportunistically mined.
+- Ore blocks on tunnel walls are also mined.
 	- Turtle scans the walls as it moves through the main tunnel, mining anything with “ore” in its name.
 - Places a torch every 10 blocks.
 - Floor and wall patching when required using cobblestone.